AveryClapp/ESMM-Research/README.md

 ## Current Work:
 1. Build out A Preprocessing step
+	- Take a look at launch bounds and dimensions
 1. Investigate improvement dropoff at high sparsity levels
 1. Experiment w/ the dispatch process